Course Details for Graduate Diploma of Theology

 106.515 Biblical Hebrew: Introduction 1

 This course is an introductory study of the grammar and vocabulary of Biblical Hebrew, and its application in translation and exegesis.
+Note: For distance learning there is a weekly online tutorial with the tutor.

 108.515 Biblical Greek: Introduction 1

 This course is an introductory study of the grammar and vocabulary of Biblical Greek, and its application in translation and exegesis.
+Note: For distance learning there is a weekly online tutorial with the tutor.

 111.615 Biblical Interpretation

-An introduction to biblical interpretation, grammatico-historical exegesis, biblical genres, historical developments, historical-critical and literary-critical methods, and hermeneutical considerations, including hands-on experience in exegeting biblical texts.
+This course is an introduction to biblical interpretation, grammatico-historical exegesis, biblical genres, historical developments, historical-critical and literary-critical methods, and hermeneutical considerations, including hands-on experience in exegeting biblical texts.

 115.515 Biblical Theology